-The engineering sciences major at the University of Rochester’s Hajim School of Engineering and Applied Sciences was among 50 underrepresented minority students who were able to attend career and networking seminars at the convention and, in many cases, receive interviews for internships and jobs, thanks to travel support from the school.
+English, an engineering sciences major at the University of Rochester’s Hajim School of Engineering and Applied Sciences, was among 50 underrepresented minority students who were able to attend career and networking seminars at the convention and, in many cases, receive interviews for internships and jobs, thanks to travel support from the school.

 This is one of many ways in which the Hajim School seeks to increase the diversity of its student enrollment and retain women, first-generation and/or underrepresented minority students in engineering.
 Combined with initiatives to hire more women and underrepresented minority faculty, the efforts have earned the school recognition from the American Society for Engineering Education (ASEE).

 The school is among the first cohort to receive Bronze Award recognition as part of the society’s Diversity Recognition Program, indicating that it is “among the nation’s leaders in inclusive excellence,” says Gregory Washington, chair of the ASEE Engineering Deans Council, and dean of engineering at the University of California, Irvine.